Shadow5634/CS377_Recursive_Thread_Pool/README.md

 used with recursive mutexes.
 Given time constraints I chose to stick with this and not make my own pthread_cond_wait for recursive mutexes.\
 \
-Conditional variable implementation had its own hurdles.
+Condition variable implementation had its own hurdles.
 I new that I had to use some form of sleep that would get woken up during a call to broadcast or signal but I was unsure as to how to go about that.
 After some research I realized that signals was going to be the way to go.
 But signals are asynchronous in the sense that they can arrive at any time and thus i had to see how I would manage this.
 Signal handlers